BoltonStudios/easy-zillow-reviews/README.txt

     [ez-zillow-reviews layout="grid" columns="2" count="4"]

-* layout..."list" or "grid"
+* layout..."list" or "grid".
-* columns...A number between 1 and 6
+* columns...A number between 1 and 6.
-* count...A number between 1 and 10
+* count...A number between 1 and 10.
 * screenname...The screenname that appears in your Zillow profile link.

 == Installation ==